theGreenJedi/books/README.md

 I fell off the wagon for a while - Both in reading and record keeping But I am slowly getting back in the rhythym..I'll  start with my current titles -- (as of October 2016)

+Update - May 2017

+Kim Gene, The Phoenix Project (IT Revolution Press 2013)